-This method allows us to answer further questions about the nature of representations in each modality.
-We expected to see phonological involvement in the symbolic comparison task, however, previous research is less clear about the WM involvement in dot comparison tasks, and therefore we aim to clarify this finding.
+This method allowed us to answer further questions about the nature of representations in each modality.
+We expected to see phonological involvement in the symbolic comparison task, however, previous research is less clear about the WM involvement in dot comparison tasks, and therefore we aimed to clarify this finding.
 Maloney and colleagues (2019) found phonological involvement in a cross-modal mapping task, however they did not investigate VSSP involvement.

-As discussed, non-symbolic numbers are processed through two different systems, the ANS for large numbers and small exact system for small numbers.
+As discussed, non-symbolic numbers are processed through two different systems, the ANS for large numbers and the small exact system for small numbers.
 Therefore, to fully understand the translation of non-symbolic quantities to number words and Arabic representations, we must consider both non-symbolic representational systems.
 The present study therefore also examined the differences in how small (1-4) and larger (5-9) quantities are processed and translated.
 We chose these quantities, rather than quantities greater than 10, as whilst the non-symbolic representations are approximate, it is still possible for adults to attach Arabic symbols to these quantities.
 We expected that quantities in the small range would involve more phonological processes than those in the large range because small non-symbolic representations are assumed to be processed in a similar way to symbolic representations (Hutchison et al., 2019).

 To address our primary research question, we designed secondary tasks that could interfere with the PL or VSSP components of WM.
 We aimed to address the following research questions: